Breach of Employment Contract

 What is an Employment Contract?

-The first stage in assessing whether there has been a breach of contract in the employment relationship is to scrutinise the employment contract.
-This is the legally binding contract between employer and employee.
+An Employment Contract is the legally binding contract between employer and employee.
 Although employers are legally obliged to send employees a written Section 1 Statement setting out their main terms and conditions of employment on or before their start date, some fail to do so.
 A verbal contract is still legally binding, although it can be more difficult to determine the nature of the agreed terms in cases of dispute.
+Therefore, the first stage in assessing whether there has been a breach of contract in the employment relationship is to scrutinise the employment contract

 Breaches of contract can lead to Employment Tribunal claims upon termination of employment in the following circumstances: